miking-lang/miking-benchmarks/README.md

 ##### Hierarchical Configuration Files

 Configuraton files can be specified hierarchically via the directory structure.
-A benchmark will include all configuration files from all folders on its path.
+A benchmark will include all configuration files from all parent folders on its path.
 This is often useful for sharing input data, a preprocessing step, and postprocessing steps between benchmarks.